kymb0/kymb0.github.io/_posts/2023-02-04-Azuredly-attacking-Azure.md

 ![escalation_success](/assets/images/azure/escalation_success.jpg)

-So why is this a big deal?
-And why do we care that someone has just taken ownership of one our resource groups?
+_So, why is this a big deal?
+And why do we care that someone has just taken ownership of one our resource groups?_

-Well, why don't we ask ChatGPT (lol)
+**Well, why don't we ask ChatGPT (lol)**

 Having owner-level permissions on a resource group in Azure is highly dangerous and opens up the potential for multiple attacks.
 With this level of access, an attacker could: